-Australian ball-tampering: Steve Smith will not appeal against 12-month ban
+Australian ball-tampering: Steve Smith & Cameron Bancroft will not contest bans

 - From the section Cricket

-Former Australia captain Steve Smith says he will not appeal against his 12-month ban for ball-tampering.
+Ex-Australia captain Steve Smith and batsman Cameron Bancroft say they will not contest their ball-tampering bans.

-David Warner was also given a one-year ban and Cameron Bancroft handed a nine-month suspension by Cricket Australia (CA), after the incident against South Africa.
+Smith and ex-vice-captain David Warner were given one-year bans and Bancroft handed a nine-month suspension by Cricket Australia (CA), after the incident against South Africa.

 The Australian Cricketers' Association had said CA should reconsider the "disproportionate" bans.